“I want to have $100k in the bank. Then I’m going to make some serious moves.”

 The thing is that there are thousands of articles online about money management.
 Every possible trick for saving money (cut your hair, never go on a date, live in a park, etc.) has been shared.
 Every possibly trick for making more money (fill out surveys, freelance, etc.) has also been shared.
 It’s up to you to find what works best.

 If you want a quick recap, you can read up on our unique theories for saving money.
-I’ll keep on sharing these until you have them memorized.

 - The Cancun Technique For Saving Money.